samgowda/next-app-custom-boilerplate/README.md

 ## Data Flow

-For large React/Redux applications (this currently simple app was built with the assumption it will scale) the data flow can become increasingly complex and convoluted.
-To help minimize this complexity here is a diagram of the client side data flow for this project:
+For large React/Redux applications the data flow can become increasingly complex and convoluted.
+Here is a diagram of the client side data flow for this project:

 ![data flow diagram](./static/img/app_data_flow_diagram.png)